-8-Week Mindfulness for Wellbeing courses Also - advanced courses - one to one - retreats - practice group

-Classes at the Renewal Centre, Swallowfield, RG7 1TJ and live online

-Teaching the mental skills for living well

-To book or learn more contact Mark at www.MindfulnessBerkshire.co.uk Q 0118 380 5656
+8-Week Mindfulness for Wellbeing courses Also - advanced courses - one to one - retreats - practice group Classes at the Renewal Centre, Swallowfield, RG7 1TJ and live online Teaching the mental skills for living well To book or learn more contact Mark at www.MindfulnessBerkshire.co.uk 118 380 5656

 Sight loss does more than take away a person's sight, it can take away their self-confidence and independence and leave them isolated.
 Berkshire Vision is a local charity which has been supporting blind and visually impaired adults and children across the county for over 110 years.
 It offers a wide range of services to help combat isolation, support independence and allow people to live their lives to the full.
+There is a monthly programme of face-to-face activities and adaptfor a chat and refreshments.